ColinEdwardRhodes/ConsoleMail/README.md

 # ConsoleMail
 Send embedded images using cids in an html email from the command line.
 Compatible with apple mail and gmail.
+Written in c#.

 Sample Usage